5.5 Working with Extracted Spectra

 5.5.3 Splicing Extracted Spectra

-Users wishing to combine multiple spectra together to create a single one-dimensional spectrum (e.g., combining first-order spectra from observations using different gratings of combining echelle orders from a single observation) may do so with the IRAF task splice.
-Such task currently does not exist in Python, but work is being done to create a task similar to IRAF splice.
+Users wishing to combine multiple spectra together to create a single one-dimensional spectrum (e.g., combining first-order spectra from observations using different gratings or combining echelle orders from a single observation) may do so with the IRAF task splice.
+Such task currently does not exist in Python, but a new stisplice tool will be implemented soon.

 >>> import numpy as np